-I have been a practitioner in meditation and a student of Buddhist psychology for more than 10 years.
-I also teach about Buddhist psychology and serve as chair of the Pastoral Counseling Department at Loyola University Maryland.
-I enjoy learning from the many Buddhist teachers, attending workshops and retreats and engaging in learning with interested others.
+I have been a meditation practitioner and a student of Buddhist psychology for more than 15 years and was a professor at Loyola University Maryland for 31 years.
+I enjoy learning from my Buddhist teachers, attending workshops and retreats and engaging in learning with interested others.

 Two adult daughters, Male.
 I began meditating and studying the dharma as a result of intense emotional and chronic physical pain.
 I started attending IMCW and day-long, weekend, five-day, and week-long, two-week retreats there, at Omega Institute, and The Barre Center for Buddhist Studies with Jack Kornfield, Sharon Salzberg, Joseph Goldstein, Tara Brach, Jonathan Foust, Leigh Brasington, Bhikkhu Anālayo, and others.
 I participated in YLM program twice.
 I completed the two-year training in The Committed Practitioners Programme (CPP) from Bodhi College in England that was taught by Stephen Batchelor, Christina Feldman, John Peacock, and Akincano M. Weber.

 I am an avowed Secular Buddhist with an interest in Early Buddhism and the suttas.